cxb-student/secure_rl/README.md

 ## 📦 Database

-The benchmark database is composed of the Spider and Bird databases.You can download the Spider and Bird databases separately and place their folders together.
+The benchmark database is composed of the Spider and Bird databases.

+You can download the Spider and Bird databases separately and place their folders together.

 ## 🚀 Usage